Onboard Noise & Vibration (Completely renewed!)

 Target group and lecturers

-This course is of interest to (project)engineers, naval architects, R&D managers and instructors.
-Lecturers of the knowledge institutes MARIN and TNO will provide you with knowledge about the subjects as listed above.
-Thanks to its international setting, the course offers you and your company an excellent opportunity to gain knowledge and network with colleagues, clients and/or suppliers.
-This knowledge will enable you to better position your company as a co-maker in the shipbuilding process.
+This course is intended for (project)engineers, naval architects, people involved in R&D, technical managers and instructors.
+Lecturers and hands on instructors of the knowledge institutes MARIN and TNO will make you familiar with the subjects as listed above.
+Thanks to its international setting, the training offers you and your company an excellent opportunity to gain knowledge and become ‘member’ of a network of colleagues, clients and/or suppliers.
+This knowledge will enable you to better position yourself and your company as a co-maker of ships and offshore structures.

 Between 10 and 20